galaxyproject/training-material/topics/ecology/tutorials/Obitools-metabarcoding/tutorial.md

 > ### {% icon question %} Questions
 >
 > 1. How do you verify the operation is successfull?
 > 2. How many sequences are kept?
+Discarded?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1. you can search in the input file content the presence of `mode=joined` and same on the output file (just clicking the eye to visualize the content of each file and typing CTRL+C for example to search `mode=joined` in the file, or using a regex Galaxy tool for example).
 You can also at least look at the size of the output file, if smaller than input file, this is a first good indication.
 > > 2.
 You can use a Galaxy tool like `Line/Word/Character count of a dataset` to count the number of lines of each dataset (input and output of obigrep) and divided by 4 (as in a FastQ file, each sequence is represented by a block of 4 lines).
 45 276 sequences for input file.
 44 717 for output file.
-Thus  559 sequences.
+Thus 559 sequences discarded.
 > >
 > {: .solution}
 >